birdboat00/amelia/guide/guide-content.md

 #### Creating an app

-Amelia some handy functionality to quickly create an `App`.
+Amelia has some handy functionality to quickly create an `App`.
 This is done using the `AppBuilder` class via the `app` function.
 You use it like this:

 ```js